trycourier/courier-flutter/README.md

 ## **6. Testing Push Notifications**

-Courier allows you to send a push directly from the SDK to your device.
-No backend needed!
+Courier allows you to send a push notification directly from the SDK to a user id.
+No tokens juggling or backend needed!

 ```dart
 final notificationPermission = await Courier.shared.getNotificationPermissionStatus();